List of Regular Show characters: Margaret

 In "Just Friends", Rigby and Eileen go to the presentation of martial arts Don, leading to Mordecai and Margaret spending a night that has romantic moments.
 A chef named Daisuke shows them their future using magical sauce.
 It is revealed that if, and when, Mordecai and Margaret get together, they will get married, have children, buy their own houseboat, and die peacefully after 50 happy years.
-Mordecai and Margaret agree that their future looks like it will be really great, but that they are still young and should take it easy on relationships.
+Mordecai and Margaret agree that their future looks like it will be really great, but that they are still young and should take it easy on relationships for the time being.
 At the end of the episode, the two agree to remain just friends, with future Margaret looking down on them and inquiring how long they can be just friends, and future Mordecai stating that "only time will tell."

 In "Rigby's Graduation Special", she was very worried as she watched Mordecai and cried as the other park workers being shot into space, even saying his name in concern.
 However, in the epilogue to "A Regular Epic Final Battle", she is only seen running toward Eileen and hugging her upon her return.
-She does not end up with Mordecai and is not seen with the group 25 years later, though she becomes a muse for Mordecai's art.
+She surprisingly does not end up with Mordecai and is not seen with the group 25 years later, though she remains friends with Mordecai and becomes a muse for his art after he quit his job at the park to pursue art.

 Head writer Matt Price stated on Reddit that the idea was that Mordecai and Margaret would find their own paths in life.
 On Tumblr writer Owen Dennis stated that reality shows that many people who initially date one another early on end up with other people, contradicting narrative arcs of many Western entertainment media.